 According to Lisa Payne, beauty editor at Stylus, the cause of our desire for a more minimal skincare routine is simply our busier lives.
-"Our research found that more of the world's population will live and work in cities, will commute for longer, and will spend more time travelling (air or otherwise) for work," she explains.
+"Our research found that more of the world's population will live and work in cities, will commute for longer, and will spend more time traveling (air or otherwise) for work," she explains.
 And it's already affecting consumer beauty habits.

 The focus is narrowing towards products that are easy to use on the go and promise long-lasting benefits.

 We've already seen brands like Lixir come to the fore, with its simplified routine of seven interchangeable skincare formulas, and also Decorte.
 "They reformulated the products especially for the Western market, combining a few steps in one product," reveals Payne.

 However, Payne also points toward niche brands that have simplicity as their core value, such as Peet Rivko, Meant and Alex Carro.
 She explains, "Alex Carro is particularly interesting because it encourages users to mix their products together to create further products and beauty benefits."